PyTables/PyTables/doc/source/FAQ.rst

 PyTables does support a series of data containers that address specific needs of the user.
 Below is a brief description of them:

-:Table:
+::class:`Table`:
     Lets you deal with heterogeneous datasets.
 Allows compression.
 Enlargeable.
     Supports nested types.
 Good performance for read/writing data.
-:Array:
+::class:`Array`:
     Provides quick and dirty array handling.
 Not compression allowed.
     Not enlargeable.
 Can be used only with relatively small datasets (i.e. those that fit in memory).
 It provides the fastest I/O speed.
-:CArray:
+::class:`CArray`:
     Provides compressed array support.
 Not enlargeable.
 Good speed when reading/writing.
-:EArray:
+::class:`EArray`:
     Most general array support.
 Compressible and enlargeable.
 It is pretty fast at extending, and very good at reading.
-:VLArray:
+::class:`VLArray`:
     Supports collections of homogeneous data with a variable number of entries.
     Compressible and enlargeable.
 I/O is not very fast.
-:Group:
+::class:`Group`:
     The structural component.
+    A hierarchically-addressable container for HDF5 nodes (each of these containers, including Group, are nodes), similar to a directory in a UNIX filesystem.

-Please refer to the documentation for more specific information.
+Please refer to the  :doc:`usersguide/libref` for more specific information.

 Cool!
 I'd like to see some examples of use.